fabriziocominetti/fabriziocominetti.github.io/index.md

 **Climate Change - Temperature Prediction** `|` [_Machine Learning and Decision Models_](https://elearning.unimib.it/course/info.php?id=37912), UniMiB (2022).

-<p style="color:#727272">The project, conducted using the Knime platform, consists in the analysis of various regression models applied to a dataset containing environmental information referred to the global temperature from January 1750 to November 2015.
-The purpose is to develop and subsequently analyze various regression models with the aim of predicting the average global temperature of the next month, based on the data collected during the previous month.</p>
+<p style="color:#727272">This project focuses on the analysis of various regression models applied to a dataset containing global temperature data from January 1750 to November 2015.
+Utilizing the Knime platform, the research aimed to develop predictive models to forecast the average global temperature for the subsequent month based on the previous month's data.
+The dataset, sourced from Kaggle and originally provided by Berkeley Earth, was preprocessed to handle missing values and select relevant features.
+The study explored multiple regression techniques, including Linear Regression, Polynomial Regression, Tree Ensemble, Random Forest, and XgBoost.
+The evaluation phase revealed that the Tree Ensemble and Random Forest models demonstrated superior performance with higher R² and lower Mean Squared Error (MSE) compared to other models.</p>

 <center><img src ="./images/projects/machine-learning_workflow.png" alt="Machine Learning - UniMiB"></center>